I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Painting in the direction of the wood, apply a thin and even coat of cabinet paint.
 Remember, use a thin coat of paint for a smooth finish.
 Start with the cabinet drawers and doors, then proceed to the cabinet boxes.

-Again, you’ll want to allow this second coat of paint to dry 24-48 hours then, flip everything over and repeat the same process on the other side.
+Again, you’ll want to allow this second coat of paint to dry for 24-48 hours then, flip everything over and repeat the same process on the other side.

 A second coat of paint is always required for a smooth, quality finish.
 Two thin coats of paint will always have better coverage and a smoother finish rather than one thick coat.
 There’s no point in trying to cut corners now you made it this far in the process!